AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/Drawing.md

 ## <a name='forbidding\_allowing\_editing'>Forbidding/Allowing Editing</a>

-To forbid or allow editing an annotation, use the {api:anychart.anychart.core.annotations.Base#allowEdit}allowEdit(){api} method (by default editing is allowed):
+To forbid or allow editing an annotation, use the {api:anychart.core.annotations.Base#allowEdit}allowEdit(){api} method (by default editing is allowed):

 ```
 // create an Ellipse annotation